 Homemade Sloppy Joes with home canned foods.

 Sloppy Joes are two words that makes the average kid come running with eyes wide and lips smacking in anticipation.
-Though the basic sloppy Joe recipe is incredibly simple – ground meat and tomato sauce – the history of its origin is questionable.
+Though the basic sloppy Joe recipe is incredibly simple – ground meat and tomato sauce is questionable.

 Regardless of which story you believe, the sloppy joe or ‘loose meat sandwich’ was invented in the 1930’s.
 The world was just coming out of the Great Depression and most dishes had minimal ingredients.